NGLI: Frequently Asked Questions

 Q: What is expected of the congregation where an NGLI pastor serves?

-A: Responsibilities of the congregation where the NGLI participant serves include:
+A: Responsibilities and opportunities for the congregation where an NGLI pastor serves include:

-• Partner with their pastor as they ask new questions, offer new ideas, practice new skills in ministry, and develop a mission and vision for the congregation
+• •Partner with their pastor as they ask new questions, offer new ideas, practice new skills in ministry, and co-create a congregational mission and vision.

-• Provide the time for their pastor to attend NGLI events, which occur twice a year for approximately one week each in Years 1-4.
-The other years are more self-directed, but will also likely need time away for study.
-It is important to note that this is continuing education time, not vacation since the pastor will be hard at work learning and growing
+• Provide the time and space for their pastor to attend NGLI events, which occur twice a year for approximately one week each in Years 1-4.
+Years 5 & 6 are more self-directed and may also need time away for study or renewal.
+It is important to note that NGLI time is considered continuing education time, not vacation since the pastor is hard at work learning and growing to serve the congregation more effectively.

-• Avoid the scheduling of meetings or conference calls that expect to include their pastor during scheduled NGLI events
+• Avoid the scheduling of in-person or Zoom meetings that require the pastor’s attendance during NGLI events.

-• Complete the annual UCC Yearbook reporting so that trends and patterns can be observed across the churches participating in NGLI
+• Complete the annual UCC Yearbook reports so that trends and patterns can be observed across the churches participating in NGLI.

 Q: How can I learn more?